DaveCaulfield/everything-but-the-gluten/README.md

   ## Forking

-  To fork the project go to the main reposotory page.
+  To fork the project go to the main repository page.
 At the top right of the page, click the Fork icon.
 A forked copy of the repository will appear in your Repositories page.

 ## Credits

 ### Content
-- [BBC Goodfood](https://www.bbcgoodfood.com/) - for the recipes content and images
+- [BBC Goodfood](https://www.bbcgoodfood.com/) - for recipe content and images
 - [Pexels](https://www.pexels.com) - for the background images
 - [CoreySchafer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) - for the Class based vies and pagination YouTube tutorials.
 - [Learn Django](https://learndjango.com/tutorials/django-slug-tutorial) - for the slug tutorial